Welcome to Calistoga

 Calistoga, CA Real Estate and Homes for Sale

-Many of these properties are spacious enough to start small farms or even your vineyard.
+Many of Calistoga's real estate options are spacious enough to start small farms or even your own vineyard.
 Most vineyards in Calistoga are not just solely agricultural land but are also where generations of wine-making families built their large mansions.
 When it comes to Calistoga real estate, the average price of homes

 in the city sits at around $900,000.